-Le Gavroche first opened in 1967 by Michel Roux Snr and Albert Roux originally at 61 Lower Sloane Street until 1981 when they moved to 43 Upper Brook Street of Mayfair, delivering classical French fare with modern influences.
-They were awarded their first Michelin Star in 1974, the second in 1977 and then the third in 1982 – an amazing achievement and to be the first British restaurant to do so.
+Le Gavroche was first opened in 1967 by Michel Roux Snr and Albert Roux.
+Originally it was based at 61 Lower Sloane Street until 1981 when they moved to 43 Upper Brook Street of Mayfair.
+They aim to deliver classical French fare with modern influences.
+The restaurant was awarded their first Michelin Star in 1974, the second in 1977 and then the third in 1982 – an amazing achievement, and they were the first British restaurant to do so.
 In 1993 Albert Roux retired as executive chef and Michel Roux Jnr took over the reigns and has held 2 Michelin Stars since.
-The current Head Chef is now Rachel Humphrey who started as a mere apprentice in 1996, left in 2000-2003 to be a cook in the RAF, rejoined as chef de par tie, working her way up to sous chef, then became head chef in 2008.
-The kitchen of Le Gavroche hasn’t been shy of big name chefs such Marco Pierre White, Gordon Ramsay, Marcus Wareing, Bryn Williams, and Michael Smith who have all cooked there too.
+The current Head Chef is now Rachel Humphrey who started as a mere apprentice in 1996, left in 2000-2003 to be a cook in the RAF, rejoined as chef de par tie, working her way up to sous chef, then to head chef in 2008.
+The kitchen of Le Gavroche hasn’t been shy of big name chefs such Marco Pierre White, Gordon Ramsay, Marcus Wareing, Bryn Williams, and Michael Smith who have all cooked there.
 Their 1984 launch of ‘The Roux Scholarship’ spawned winners Andrew Fairlie of two-star Restaurant Andrew Fairlie at Gleneagles, Sat Bains of the eponymous two-star restaurant in Nottingham, André Garrett of one-star Galvin at Windows in London and Simon Hulstone of one-star The Elephant in Torquay.
 Michel Roux Jnr doesn’t need any introduction of course having appeared in many programmes such as Masterchef, not to mention numerous publications.

 As you enter the premises you see a beacon of a bar shining bright with some rare spirits.
 The design cues are classic, old school and formal with a smattering of tartan.
 Perhaps not one for the hipsters.